 - Fraternity.
 There were three factions.
-I was the ‘connector’.
-We were all-school sports but only about 1/3rd were jocks and another 1/3rd were intelligentsia.
-Although I led the 1/3rd ‘partying’ faction, I was partly responsible for keeping the 3 factions communicating with each other.
+I was the ‘connector.’
+We were all-school sports, but only about 1/3rd were jocks, and another 1/3rd were intelligentsia.
+Although I led the 1/3rd ‘partying’ faction, I was partly responsible for keeping the three factions communicating with each other.

-- Most valuable skills I learned in college – active listening, speed reading, and note taking .
-I made a bet with someone in a bar my sophomore year that I could make it through that year without buying a textbook and after pulling a 3-point that semester, I went all the way to 2nd semester Senior Year doing the same.
+- The most valuable skills I learned in college – are active listening, speed reading, and note-taking.
+I made a bet with someone in a bar my sophomore year that I could make it through that year without buying a textbook, and after pulling a 3-point that semester, I went all the way to the 2nd semester of Senior Year doing the same.
 That last semester, I made the Dean’s List.

 - I had three great mentors.
-The first one was training and honing my technical skills; second one was for marketing and team-building which I didn’t do well at that time – not his fault.
-And the third was for ‘strategic planning’, ‘leadership’, and building a successful company.
+The first one was training and honing my technical skills; the second one was for marketing and team-building, which I didn’t do well at that time – not his fault.
+And the third was for ‘strategic planning,’ ‘leadership,’ and building a successful company.

-- One of my great disappointments is that I went through the Harvard Business School’s MMP (Marketing Management Program) on-campus.
+- One of my great disappointments is that I went through the Harvard Business School’s MMP (Marketing Management Program) on campus.
 Back in my early 30’s.
-I was in with CEO’s of major companies and it was fantastic, but I just wish I had gone at a point about 10 years later in my career.
+I was in with CEOs of major companies, and it was fantastic, but I just wish I had gone at a point about ten years later in my career.

 - NetWeaving saga – 1999 to present – just Google the word to see how the concept is spreading.

 I was a very poor leader in my first management role.
 I was too concerned with my own upward mobility and did not have enough concern about growing the members of my team.
 Luckily, three of the four were good enough all on their own that they did well without me, but they could have done much better had I been a better leader.

 The two I have stayed in touch with have done very well in their careers.